Why Online Projects Fail — And How to Fix It With a System

 “What system am I building?”

-Instead of random actions, you build:
+Instead of random actions, you begin building:

-• a clear entry point
+- a clear entry point

-• structured content layers
+- structured content layers

-• connected pages
+- connected pages

-• a guided flow
+- a guided flow for visitors

 This is the model used inside XCopp: